In a nutshell

 Tate Modern

-With its six floors, Tate Modern is the largest museum of modern art in the world.
+With its six floors, Tate Modern is the largest modern art museum in the world.

-You can find works by world-famous artists like Frida Kahlo, Van Gogh or Picasso and easily spend a whole day in the museum.
+You can see masterpieces by Frida Kahlo, Van Gogh and Picasso and easily spend an entire day exploring the collection.

-But even if you’re not a fan of art, you should visit the Tate for its architecture alone: the building is a former power station and stands directly on the banks of the Thames.
+But even if you’re not deeply into art, this London museum is worth a visit for its impressive architecture alone: the building is a converted power station right on the Thames.

-The permanent exhibition is free, but you have to pay for the temporary exhibitions.
+The permanent collection is free, while tickets are required for temporary exhibitions.

 free